RPesenko/OpsMgr-Scripts/README.md

 # OpsMgr-Scripts
 PowerShell scripts for Operations Manager

-SCOM_MG_Config.ps1 : Add, Remove or Display SCOM MG for CSV list of computers
+SCOM_MG_Config : Add, Remove or Display SCOM MG for CSV list of computers